StructuralGenomicsConsortium/CNP13_RBBP4_Pf_ortho/README.md

 People involved in this CNP:
 Prof. Matthew Todd, UCL, Head of Chemistry Networks at the SGC @mattodd
 Dr. Levon Halabelian, UoT, SGC Toronto

-Peter loppnau, Protein Production, UoT, SGC Toronto
+Peter Loppnau, Protein Production, UoT, SGC Toronto

-Mohsen Alamoudi, UCL, PhD candidate in School of Pharmacy
+Mohsen Alamoudi, UCL, PhD candidate in School of Pharmacy, UCL @MohsenAlamoudi

 You can see other contributors in the Issues (tab above).